-The University of Toledo Medical Center has designed and implemented a Lifestyle Medicine Elective for preclinical medical students.
+The University of Toledo College of Medicine and Life Sciences has designed and implemented a Lifestyle Medicine Elective for preclinical medical students.
 The elective is conducted by Dr. Angele McGrady, Dalynn Badenhop, PhD, Professor of Medicine, and Kim Abbas, licensed dietician.
 To date, 63 students have enrolled in the elective.
 The program applied for and received Institutional Review Board (IRB) approval to collect data on lifestyle habits of students.
 The elective consists of four group sessions during which information is presented and discussed involving the relationship among lifestyle factors, health and illness.
 Students complete screening tools to identify the area where their lifestyle may be unhealthy.
 They then set a SMART goal to address activity, nutrition, or stress management.
 Small groups in each area are conducted by healthcare professionals.
 Data is collected again at the end of elective.
 Two sessions are devoted to group work on patient cases where lifestyle is a factor in their chronic illness.

 Data analysis shows that statistically significant improvements are achieved by students in increasing activity, reducing fat consumption, increasing fruit/vegetable intake, and decreasing anxiety.
 We believe that obtaining data showing that changes in lifestyle are possible during medical school, and positive evaluations are critical to the promotion of lifestyle medicine as a required curriculum topic.